jayHuggie/PathTracer_CUDA_Interactive/README.md

 ## A GPU Path Tracer written in CUDA C++ with BVH acceleration.
+(2025 Updated Version)
 <img src="/sample_images/cbox.png" alt="cbox" title="Cornell Box example" width="500"/>
-This 512 x 512 Cornell Box with 500 samples per pixel took 109 seconds to render.
+This 512 x 512 Cornell Box with 500 samples per pixel took 0.88 seconds to render.
+(A significant change compared to the previous version which took 109 seconds!)

 # Features: